Electropolishing Stainless Steel Welds

-What are the benefits of electropolishing welded stainless steel parts?
+What are the benefits of electropolishing stainless steel parts?

 Electropolishing offers a number of benefits including:

 - Removes elemental or free iron from the surface – dramatically improving resistance to corrosion.